WalletConnect/wagmi-connector/README.md

   - `true`: Disconnect and require reconnection when new chains are added
   - `false`: Attempt to continue connection (may error if wallet doesn't support dynamic chains)
 - `metadata` (optional): Application metadata shown in wallet during connection
+- `qrModalOptions` (optional): Configuration options for the QR modal
+  - `enableMobileFullScreen`: Enable full-screen mode on mobile devices

 #### Returns